-- Title of the thesis

-- A statement that the work is submitted in fulfilment/partial fulfilment (in the case of half-theses) of the requirements of the appropriate degree of Rhodes University.

-- The name of the department and university
+- Title of the thesis - A statement that the work is submitted in fulfilment/partial fulfilment (in the case of half-theses) of the requirements of the appropriate degree of Rhodes University. - Full name of the candidate - Candidate's ORCID ID number - ORCID numbers are compulsory for students submitting theses for examinations.
+To obtain an ORCID number, register at https://orcid.org/.
+The library can assist with all matters pertaining to ORCID. - Month and year in which the thesis is submitted. - After examination, this should be updated to the month and year in which the final library version is submitted prior to graduation.

-- Full name of the candidate

-- Month and year in which the thesis is submitted